-Another option are Over-the-Top (OTT) ads.
+Another option is Over-the-Top (OTT) ads.
 These are video ads that run on Amazon’s various media devices and sites, like Kindles, Firesticks, Twitch and IMDB TV.
 They can be used to generate awareness.
-While they come at the highest cost and feature a sizable minimum buy, they can add great value in increasing your brand’s awareness with Amazon shoppers.
+While they come at the highest cost and feature a sizable minimum buy, they can greatly increase your brand’s awareness with Amazon shoppers.

 Every company is different, so every Amazon advertising budget is different.

-The breadth of Amazon Advertising offerings should be seen as a complete marketing funnel.
+The breadth of Amazon Advertising's offerings should be seen as a complete marketing funnel.
 But there is no launch campaign formula that dictates which client should spend what and where.
-A successful Amazon Advertising strategy is dictated by price point and category opportunity, as well as the advertising assets a client has (especially when it comes to video).
+A successful Amazon Advertising strategy is dictated by price point and category opportunity, as well as the client's advertising assets (especially when it comes to video).

 Instead of looking at a launch campaign in terms of actual budget dollars, it’s better to consider the campaign’s Advertising Cost of Sales (ACoS).
 Depending on the client, an initial ACoS could be well over 60%.
-The ultimate goal is to use this to get your products embedded in Amazon’s A9 algorithm, rather than impressive, immediate profit.
+The ultimate goal is to use this to get your products embedded in Amazon’s A9 algorithm rather than make an impressive, immediate profit.
 We refer to this as “getting the flywheel moving.”
-Once your Amazon business is running smoothly, you can start moving toward an optimized campaign, where a high-selling item’s ACoS is closer to 5 to 10%.
+Once your Amazon business is running smoothly, you can start moving toward an optimized campaign where a high-selling item’s ACoS is closer to 5 to 10%.

 Once you’ve reached optimization, 5 to 10% of your sales should be reinvested into Amazon Advertising.
 This is where your best Return on Advertising Spend (RoAS) occurs.
-The metrics involved in ACoS and RoAS are extremely important in determining how effective a campaign is currently, as well as how it should be adjusted to meet goals.
-Eventually, you’ll be able to use the same budget to advertise more effectively.
+The metrics involved in ACoS and RoAS are extremely important in determining how effective a campaign is currently and how it should be adjusted to meet goals.
+Eventually, you’ll be able to use the same budget for advertising more effectively.